code-glue/Windows-Search-Helper/ReadMe.md

         Restores the original Windows Search filter for .sln files.
 ___
 ### RebuildWindowsSearchIndex.bat
-  Deletes and rebuilds the Windows Search index.
-The default location for the index is "C:\ProgramData\Microsoft\Search\Data"
+  Stops the Windows Search service, deletes the Windows Search index, then restarts the Windows Search service which in turn rebuilds the index.
+The default location for the index is *"C:\ProgramData\Microsoft\Search\Data"*

 **Usage:**

     RebuildWindowsSearchIndex <No Parameters>
+___
+### DeleteWindowsSearchIndex.bat
+  Stops the Windows Search service then deletes the Windows Search index.
+The default location for the index is *"C:\ProgramData\Microsoft\Search\Data"*

+**Usage:**

+    DeleteWindowsSearchIndex <No Parameters>
 ___
 ### RestartWindowsSearchService.bat
   Stops the Windows Search service (if necessary) then starts it back up.